 But if you wish to avoid the sores altogether, try removing the core of the pineapple first.
 That can reduce soreness as the core contains the highest concentration of bromelain.
 Heat can also decrease the levels in the fruit, so grilling or cooking the pieces will get the job done.
 Even canned will cause less irritation than fresh.
 You can also try adding another protein, like dairy, to give the enzyme a different protein to focus on instead of the ones in your mouth.
 Happy snacking!

-If you have oak trees in your yard, you are probably very familiar with being pelted by acorns when late summer rolls around.
+If you have oak trees in your yard, you are probably very familiar with being pelted by acorns when early fall rolls around.
 Acorns are the seeds of the oak tree, and they drop in order to plant new oak trees.
 The lower cup-shaped part of the acorn contains all the necessary tools to grow that new oak tree: proteins, fats, and carbohydrates that help the seedling get started until the plant can survive on its own and start making food through photosynthesis.

 Acorns wear a “hat,” called a “cupule,” which is designed as an extra layer of protection for the seed inside as it grows.
 Cupules can be either smooth or scaly.
 All this protection might be why only 1 out of every 10,000 acorns actually sprouts and turns into a new oak tree.
 The remainder falling in your yard become nutritious food for birds, squirrels, and other wildlife such as bears and deer.